Skip site navigation (1)Skip section navigation (2)

 nvlist_take_string_array(), nvlist_take_nvlist_array(),

-nvlist_take_descriptor_array() functions return value associated with
+nvlist_take_descriptor_array() functions return the value of the ele-

 The nvlist_append_bool_array(), nvlist_append_number_array(),